💸 Looking for a Vendasta discount? Enter your email and get up to $1,500 off.

 ✅ Long-term vision.
 Vendasta isn’t content with just the marketing stack.
 They want the whole meal deal.
 Think accounting products, security solutions, and connectivity services like phone and internet.
 There will come a day when you can offer everything to SMBs under your own logo.
 Plus, with their investments in product-led growth, they’re on the cutting edge of strategies that others aren’t even thinking about.

 ❌ Confusing user experience.
 Robust platforms like Vendasta have one major drawback: complexity.
 It’s easy to get lost.
-Switching between products is janky, and at times the whole thing feels Frankensteined together.
-It requires a significant learning curve, which is why a lot of partners rely on Do It For Me services.
+Switching between products is awkward, and at times the whole thing feels Frankensteined together.
+It requires a big learning curve, which is why a lot of partners rely on Do It For Me services.

 ❌ Few integrations.
 Top marketing systems should play nicely with other systems, yet Vendasta has barely any integrations.
 There’s a Salesforce connector and that’s about it.
-No Zapier, no HubSpot, no Mailchimp, no Trello, no Shopify, no Leadsbridge, no Demandbase, no Workato.
+No Zapier, no HubSpot, no Mailchimp, no Shopify, no Workato.
 The list goes on.

 ❌ Business App isn’t an actual app.
-I’ve said it before, I’ll say it again: Business App is a misleading bait-and-switch.
-It should be a real app you can download to your device, not a web app you have to access awkwardly via browser.
+I’ve said it before, I’ll say it again: Business App should be a real app you can download, not a web app you have to access awkwardly via browser.
 It’s got a long way to go before becoming the “Local OS” it could be.

 ❌ Marketing services are hit or miss.
 Look.
 I don’t want to knock the entire marketing services team.
 They’re good at making websites.
 They’re efficient at reputation monitoring and listings management.
 That said, some services are difficult to fulfill.
 Digital ads and content production are tough to execute well at SMB price points, let alone as a white-label provider.
 If I ran an agency, I would think twice about outsourcing certain services to anyone who isn’t a true specialist in my market.